-This waterfall flows from a cave which goes under an amazing corner of the enormous Auyán Tepui – Aonda Plateau.
-It is smaller rock platform which forms a kind of "stepping stone" (1100 – 1150 m above the sea level) between the lowlands of Carrao river valley (450 – 500 m asl) and the exotic mountain plateau of Auyan Tepuy (1300 – 1500 m asl).
-Aonda Plateau is isolated by steep cliffs – to the east these cliffs rise upwards for some 100 – 150 m, to the west there is a spectacular drop of 500 m.
+This waterfall flows from a cave that goes under an amazing corner of the enormous Auyán Tepui – Aonda Plateau.
+It is a smaller rock platform that forms a kind of "stepping stone" (1100 – 1150 m above sea level) between the lowlands of Carrao river valley (450 – 500 m asl) and the exotic mountain plateau of Auyan Tepuy (1300 – 1500 m asl).
+Aonda Plateau is isolated by steep cliffs – to the east, these cliffs rise upwards for some 100 – 150 m, and to the west there is a spectacular drop of 500 m.

 Description of Sima Aonda